 - People who have multiple sex partners

-- People who do not use condoms regularly now or in the past
+- People who do not always use condoms

 - People who have an HIV-positive sexual partner